 About the Project

-Launching in January 2022 is a brand new initiative called The Corridor Project Billboard Exhibition.
+Returning in January 2023 is The Corridor Project Billboard Exhibition.
 Modeled after the successful Billboard Creative in Los Angeles and Sonora 128 in Mexico City, this sky-high exhibition will feature the artwork of 30 artists from regions along the I4 corridor.
-The Downtown Arts District (DAD) is working with Pat Greene, founder of The Corridor Project, to select artists and artwork for this exhibition.
+The Downtown Arts District is working with Pat Greene, founder of The Corridor Project, to select artists and artwork for this exhibition.
 Eleven artists have been pre-selected by Greene.
-The remaining 20 artists will be selected through applications from an open call facilitated by DAD.
+The remaining 19 artists will be selected through an open call facilitated by the Downtown Arts District.

-In partnership with Clear Channel Outdoor, each artist will be featured on one printed billboard in the region (12' h x 25' w poster), and all of the artwork will rotate on digital billboards continuously through the month of January 2022.
-The billboards will be installed on December 27, 2021, and will be up for a minimum of 4 weeks.
+In partnership with Clear Channel Outdoor, each artist will be featured on one printed billboard in the region.
+In addition, all of the artwork will rotate on digital billboards through the month of January 2023.

 This is an incredible opportunity for both DAD and all the artists involved.
 The Corridor Project Billboard Exhibition will increase visibility and awareness of what the Central Florida creative community has to offer because it actively engages tourists and locals as they are driving around Orlando and I4.